 Here are the Top Ten list of Shampoo Ingredients to avoid is possible

-1. Diazolidinyl Urea and Imidazolidinyl Urea are commonly used preservatives, second only to the parabens.
+- 1. Diazolidinyl Urea and Imidazolidinyl Urea are commonly used preservatives, second only to the parabens.
 They’re the number one cause of contact dermatitis.
 These chemicals are helpful antifungals only when mixed with other preservatives.
 Trade names for these chemicals are Gemall 2 and Gemall 115.
 The latter releases formaldehyde at just over 10 degrees and make it toxic.

-2. Ethyl Paraben, Propyl, Methyl and Butyl inhibit the growth of microbes and also boost the shelf life of numerous products.
+- 2. Ethyl Paraben, Propyl, Methyl and Butyl inhibit the growth of microbes and also boost the shelf life of numerous products.
 Despite being toxic, these products are used in large quantities.
 Skin rashes and allergic reactions are possible side effects.

-3. Petrolatum is a product commonly used in lipstick.
+- 3. Petrolatum is a product commonly used in lipstick.
 It’s advertised as providing protection for the lips for a range of issues such as chapping and sunburn, etc. This is mineral oil jelly which is bad because mineral oils affect photosynthesis (causing damage from the sun.
 It also hinders the human body’s natural moisturizers, thereby leading to chapping and sun burn.
 You buy a product that causes the actual problems it tries to heal.
 Manufacturers love petrolatum because it’s incredibly cheap.

-4. Propylene Glycol.
+- 4. Propylene Glycol.
 This is ideally grain alcohol combined with vegetable glycerine as both are natural products in their own right.
 It’s generally utilised as a petrochemical, synthetic mixture as a humectant.
 It can cause toxic side effects and allergies.

 - 5. PVP/VA Copolymer.
 A petroleum-derived chemical used in hairsprays, wave sets and other cosmetics.
 It’s regarded as being toxic since particles may contribute to foreign bodies in the lungs of sensitive persons.

-6. Sodium Lauryl Sulfate.
+- 6. Sodium Lauryl Sulfate.
 This artificial substance is an ingredient in shampoos because it creates foam and is an excellent detergent.
 It can cause hair loss, skin rashes, eye irritations, allergic reactions and scalp scuff resembling dandruff.
 It’s sometimes disguised in other “faux- natural cosmetics with the description claiming it “comes from coconut.”

-7. Stearalkonium Chloride.
+- 7. Stearalkonium Chloride.
 This chemical is found in creams and hair conditioners and can cause an allergic reaction.
 Stearalkonium chloride was created by the fabric industry as a softener for fabrics.
 It’s much cheaper and easier to use within the hair conditioning formulas than any herbs or proteins that do manage help hair health.

-8. Synthetic Colours.
+- 8. Synthetic Colours.
 Synthetic colours used in cosmetics to make ladies “pretty” must NEVER be used, as should hair dyes.
 They’ll be labelled as FD&C or D&C, followed by a colour and a number.
 Example: FD&C Red No. 6 or D&C Green No. 6.
 Cancer is believed to be a major side effect of using synthetic colours.
 If a cosmetic does contain bad ingredients, never use it.

-9. Synthetic Fragrances.
+- 9. Synthetic Fragrances.
 The synthetic fragrances that are added to cosmetics can have as many as 200 separate ingredients.
 It’s impossible to know what chemicals are in the product you’re wanting to buy because the label sill only say “fragrance.”

-10. Triethanolamine.
+- 10. Triethanolamine.
 This is commonly used in cosmetics when trying to adjust the pH.
 It’s used to change acid to salt and that ends up as a base for cleansers.

 Allergic reactions can include: eye problems and dry hair and skin.
-It’s toxic if absorbed in the long term.
+Chemicals in some of the inferior shampoo and conditioner products are toxic if absorbed in the long term.